barco41234/NLP_Final_Project/README.md

 ## Usage

 1. **Environment Setup**: Make sure you have the required libraries installed.
-You can download the job posting data (fron any source), run each model separately, and analyse the results.
+You can download the job posting data (from any source), run each model separately, and analyse the results.